paragoner1/crisis-companion/README.md

 **Because when seconds matter, anyone can be a Hero.
 Just say "Hey SOS" and save a life.**

+### 🚨 **Save Your Loved Ones - Keep Them Alive Until Help Arrives**
+**This app gives you the power to take immediate action in life-threatening emergencies.
+Whether you are alone and need to save yourself, or you are a bystander who can save someone else life, Solana SOS provides the guidance and emergency response you need to keep people alive until professional help arrives.**

 **🎬 [Watch the Full Demo Video](https://www.loom.com/share/04f125a1b1c3476dae47d2940b858000)** - See Solana SOS in action with voice recognition, emergency response, and life-saving features demonstrated in real-time.